-GitHub isn’t user friendly when downloading large files, so to download moose.lua:
+WARNING!
+GitHub is not user friendly when downloading large files, so, to download Moose.lua:

-Click on Moose.lua.
+Click on Moose.lua at the link.
 Invokes a new window

 Click on Download button on the right.
-You will see the contents of moose.lua and not get the file!
+You will see the contents of Moose.lua but not get the file!

 Right-click anywhere on the page.
 This invokes a selection list.